ADU Rules in San Francisco, California

 • AB 1154 (effective Jan 1, 2026) removes JADU owner-occupancy only when the JADU has its own bathroom; if it shares a bathroom with the main home, the city can still require owner-occupancy

-• Take advantage of SF fee waivers — the city offers significant reductions on permit and impact fees for ADUs under 750 sq ft
+• Take advantage of SF fee waivers — the city offers significant reductions on permit and impact fees for ADUs 750 sq ft or less of interior livable space

 • Garage conversions in SF are popular: existing non-conforming setbacks are grandfathered in